 - When team members all show up on time, it shows respect and value for the whole team.
 It promotes unity and makes the rehearsals go much smoother.

 4. I will show respect and love for my fellow team members and leader

 - The second greatest commandment is to ‘love your neighbor as yourself’.
 When team members show love and respect for each other, rehearsals, worship and life in general is much better.

 - If team members get direction that they don’t like.
 It’s important that they don’t take it personally, agree to disagree and submit – just like professionals do in the studio.

 - Being a leader can be tough.
 When you give respect and are patient with your leader, God sees and rewards that attitude and heart.

 5. I will not noodle on my instrument when the leader is speaking

 - Having great rehearsal habits is important.
-The time to practise your individual part is when you are on your own.
+The time to practice your individual part is when you are on your own.

 - You show respect for the leader and the rest of the team when you learn to listen at the appropriate times.

-6. I will worship as I play my instrument and endeavour to be a great worshipper on and off the stage
+6. I will worship as I play my instrument and endeavor to be a great worshipper on and off the stage

 - The purpose of a worship band is to worship God and lead the congregation to do the same.
 If you are just playing or singing then you are not fulfilling your responsibilities.
 Get past the music and worship God and lead by example.